stjudecloud/docs/docs/guides/data/data-overview.md

     1. Data in St. Jude Cloud is grouped into different data access units (DAUs) which usually correspond to large-scale sequencing initiatives at St. Jude.
     2. Individuals can apply for access to DAUs on a case-by-case basis for a specific amount of time (usually 1 year).
     3. Access to data in a given DAU is assessed by the corresponding data access committee (DAC) who assess a variety of factors to grant access.
     4. There are a number of terms of use and restrictions outlined in the [data access agreement](https://platform.stjude.cloud/access_form).
-Everyone who will be working with the data must read and understands these terms.
+Everyone who will be working with the data must read and understand these terms.

 Data in St. Jude Cloud is grouped into multiple **data access units** (DAUs), which are independent projects/data sources with different governance structures.